Kiuwan logo

 Steps to Take After a Data Breach 🪜

 The biggest worry after a data breach is the potential for hackers to leak stolen records.
-It’s one thing for the business to be harmed, but if a customer’s personally identifiable information (PII) is compromised or exposed, it will inevitably lead to further damage like identity theft or financial fraud.
+While it’s one thing for the business to be harmed, if a customer’s personally identifiable information (PII) is compromised or exposed, it will inevitably lead to further damage, like identity theft or financial fraud.
 Those kinds of escalations compound the problem significantly.
 The following are the steps an organization should take immediately after a data breach.

 1. Remove Affected Information